 - Hanging PVC signs: Hanging signs can be made out of a variety of indoor materials.
 A popular choice is PVC, a rigid substrate that works well for printing.
 Hanging signs strategically positioned throughout your building are an excellent way to point the direction to restrooms, fitness rooms, meeting rooms and more.

 - Acrylic office signs: Acrylic signs are typically either clear panels with text and graphics printed on them or are colored and cut to create individual letters.
-These signs have an elegant, modern edge that makes them a great option for office signage in general, including directional signs.
+These signs have an elegant, modern edge, making them a great option for office signage in general, including directional signs.
 For example, you can use acrylic signs as office wall signs next to doors to label rooms.

 - Office door signs: We’ll focus more on office door signs as this is one of the major types of office signage.
 However, it’s worth mentioning that these door signs can help you label offices, conference rooms, common areas and any areas in your office that are accessible via a door.
 You can also label exits with door signs.